 No long forms · No spam · No fees

-- 2. Inspect for Physical Damage
+- Inspect for damage

-- 5. Check the Warranty Coverage
+- Check the warranty

-- 7. Check Comparable Prices
+- Check prices

-1. Get the Vehicle History
+1. Get the vehicle history

 The vehicle history report will detail a wealth of information regarding the vehicle’s past use.
 It might include insurance claims, title transfers, maintenance and repair records from the dealership, and potential red flags to consider.

 Carfax is the most well-known VHR provider, and it’s reasonable to expect a selling dealer to provide a VHR at no charge.
 If you’re buying privately and the seller won’t provide one, you can purchase one on your own as long as you have the Vehicle Identification Number (VIN).
 It’s roughly $40, but it’s an excellent investment for peace of mind.

-2. Inspect for Physical Damage
+2. Inspect for physical damage

 Unfortunately, a vehicle history report is not all-encompassing.
 If someone decides to pay for repairs outside of an insurance claim, it may not be reported.
 Always perform a visual inspection for physical issues around and under the used car.